Amplectobelua: Anatomy

 Amplectobelua had a specialized frontal appendage, in which it has a distinct 3-segmented shaft region and 12-segmented distal articulated region, and the spine on the fourth segment (first segment of distal articulated region) hooked forward to oppose the tip of the appendage, allowing it to grasp prey like a pincer.
 Amplectobelua had 11 pairs of body flaps in total, they are relatively elongated and straight in outline.
 The size of the flaps decrease posteriory, and each of their frontal margin have rows of vein-like structures (strengthening rays).
 The neck region have at least 3 pairs of slender, reduced anterior flaps.
 The trunk terminated with a pair of long furcae (streamers).

 Amplectobelua shares a unique feature among radiodonts with Ramskoeldia, in having gnathobase-like structures (GLSs) underneath its neck region, at least 6, up to eight.
 They functioned like the gnathobases of arthropods, being able to rotate and move to shred prey.
 They were connected to reduced anterior flaps.
 Additionally, the mouth (oral cone) of Amplectobelua were interpreted as different from typical radiodont, lacking the typical Peytoia-style oral cone and possessing numerous flat tooth-plates with unclear, but possibly non-radial arrangement.

 Species

 Two species are known, Amplectobelua symbrachiata from the Chengjiang biota and Amplectobelua stephenensis from the later Burgess Shale.
-A. symbrachiata is known from complete specimens, while A. stephenensis is known only from isolated frontal appendages.
+A. symbrachiata is known from complete specimens, while A. stephenensis is known only from isolated frontal appendages, both species are known form the Kinzers formation.
 A. stephenensis is more advanced, with the frontal appendages being more specialized for grasping: the fourth spine is larger and the spines on outer segments are reduced.
+A. symbrachiata is previously named as a species of Anomalocaris, Anomalocaris trispinata in 1992, before description of A. symbrachiata.
+Some studies considered that name Amplectobelua trispinata should be used instead of A. symbrachiata.

+Ecology

+Amplectobelua was likely a nektonic predator.
+Its frontal appendages were worked like pincers to pinch prey.
+Its structure was suitable to firmly grasp and manipulate prey to the mouth or tearing off pieces from larges carcasses.
+Gnathobase-like structures were probably used to chew prey.
+Research of 432 specimens resulted that it would be an extremely fast-growing animal for an arthropod.